Rawal Mallinath: Military career

 He ruled from Sindh in the west and Jaisalmer in the north.
 Initially he took refuge with his uncle Kanhad at Bhiradkot.
 When Firuz Shah Tughluq sent tax collectors, Kanhad Dev killed them all except one who was saved by Mallinath, who escorted the sole tax collector to Delhi The Sultan was pleased and granted Mehwa as a Jagir to Mallinath.
 Kanhad's son Tribhuvansi succeeded Kahnhad.
 In 1374 A.D.
 Mallinath with the help of Muslim forces of Delhi defeated Tribhuvansi who died after poison was put on his wounds by his brother Padamsingh.

 In 1394, he sent a contingent under his nephew Rao Chunda to annex Mandore and defeated Muslim force and annexed Mandore.
 His military career is admired for defeating the thirteen division of the Mohamaddan Army of Nijjamudin of Malwa and Firoz Shah Tughlaq.
 He conquered the whole of the area which later became known as Malani.
 He was the first chief of the area to take the title of Rawal.
 Legend it has that he possessed divine powers and goddess herself appeared before him.

 Family

-His descendants were the oldest among all houses of Rathore clan, Mahecha Rathores.
-He was the eldest son of Rawal Salkhaji.
+Mallinath was the eldest son of Rawal Salkhaji.
 He had two brothers, Viramdeo and Jaitmal.
 His father died when was of twelve years.
 The houses of Jodhpur, Bikaner, Ratlam, Sitamau, Sailana, Idar, and Alirajpur trace their lineage to Viramdeo, while the houses of Gudamalani and Kelwa trace their lineage from Jaitmal.

-He died in 1399 in Dodiali with his wife, Rapade being Sati on him.
+He died in 1399 in Dodiali with his wife, Rupade being Sati on him.

+Mallinath was succeeded by his eldest son, Jagmal, after his death.
+The descendants of Jagmal and his Muslim wife Gindoli (described as the daughter of Mahmud Begada in some narratives) are referred to as Mahecha Rathores, the oldest among all houses of Rathore clan.

 Rawal Mallinath is viewed as a warrior-saint, and songs of his heroic valour and saintly attitude are still sung by folk singers of western Rajasthan.
 His wife Rani Rupade was also a saint – bhajans composed by her are still popular in Western Rajasthan.